<< Yesterday

 2000 Thanks to Quilvio Veras' third-inning homer, the Braves establish a modern franchise record with the team's 14th straight victory, beating the Dodgers at Chavez Ravine, 2-1.
 In 1891, the Boston Beaneaters won 18 consecutive contests, setting the all-time club mark.

-2001 The ulna bone in Mike Fyhrie's left arm breaks due to being struck by the flying barrel of a broken bat.
+2001 The ulna bone in Mike Fyhrie's left arm breaks when struck by the flying barrel of a broken bat.
 The Cubs' righty reliever used his arm to protect himself when the Padres' Santiago Perez's broken bat exploded in the direction of the mound.

 2002 Trevor Hoffman, recording his 321st save for San Diego, establishes a new big-league record for the most saves for one team, surpassing Dennis Eckersley's mark of 320 with Oakland.
 The long-time Padres closer, now eighth on the all-time list, was traded as a rookie pitcher by the Marlins as part of the Gary Sheffield deal in 1993.